 Responsibility for Knowledge of Policies, Rules, and Regulations

-The Code of Student Conduct is subject to change by action of the Board of Trustees.
+The Student Standards of Conduct and Disciplinary Process is subject to change by action of the Board of Trustees.
 Each student should be familiar with all published policies, rules and regulations of the college.
-Copies of such documents will be available to the student for inspection in the Student Services offices.
-The student is responsible for obtaining published materials to update the items in this code.
-Each student is expected to comply with the college's established policies, rules and regulations as well as federal, state, and local laws.
+The Student Handbook and Catalog are published on the college website.
+Each student is expected to comply with the college’s established policies, rules and regulations as well as federal, state, and local laws.
 This principle extends to conduct off campus which is likely to have adverse effect on the college, or on the educational process, or which characterizes the offender as an unfit associate for the other students.

 - Narcotics or Drugs

 a.
 Use, possession, sale, delivery, manufacture or distribution of any narcotic, drug, medicine prescribed to someone else, chemical compound or other controlled substance, except as permitted by federal, state, and/or local law.

 b.
 Possession of drug-related paraphernalia, except as expressly permitted by federal, state, and/or local law.